vilanz/chutebot/README.md

 # chutebot

-Football bot for Discord with a live goal feed and player career trivia.
+Football bot for Discord written in Node.js and TypesSript.

 ## Features

 ### Player trivia

+Guess what's the random player from a custom, incrementable database by their career record.

 ##### `c!add <player name>`

-Gets the player's career record from Transfermarkt and adds it into the pool of available players.
+Search up to 5 players from Transfermarkt.
+Pick one with reactions to add it into the player database.

 ##### `c!start`

-Starts a trivia session, listing a random anonymous player's career.
+Starts a trivia session, picking a random anonymous player and detailing their career.

 ##### `c!g [name]`